framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 If you are using subsystems and also using DI/1 as your default bean factory component, `diConfig` will be passed to subsystem bean factories when they are constructed.
 You can override this on a per-subsystem basis by setting `diConfig` in the specific `framework.subsystems` configuration structure. _Per-subsystem `diConfig` is new in 3.1._

-#### Migrating 2.x Applications to 3.0
+#### Migrating 2.x Applications to 3.x

-If you migrated through FW/1 2.5 (recommended), you'll have already dealt with the features that were deprecated in 2.5 and are removed in 3.0.
-The other changes are that `org.corfield.framework` has moved to `framework.one` and both `getRC()` and `getRCValue()` have been removed (these changes were deprecated throughout the 3.0 prerelease cycle and removed in the RC cycle).
+If you migrated through FW/1 2.5 (recommended), you'll have already dealt with the features that were deprecated in 2.5 and removed in 3.0.
+The other changes were that `org.corfield.framework` moved to `framework.one` and both `getRC()` and `getRCValue()` were removed (these changes were deprecated throughout the 3.0 prerelease cycle and removed in the RC cycle).

 The final change that you will run into if you were using a bean factory is how FW/1 3.0 manages this automatically now.
 The simplest migration is to set `variables.framework.diEngine` to `"none"` and carry on doing what you were doing (manually creating the bean factory).

 The recommended migration is to set the `di*` configuration variables appropriately to allow FW/1 to take over and manage your bean factory for you.
-If you are using DI/1, this is likely to be easier than, say, ColdSpring (see **Custom Bean Factory Support** below).
+If you are using DI/1, this is likely to be easier than, say, ColdSpring (see **[Custom Bean Factory Support](#custom-bean-factory-support)** below).
 If your DI/1 setup is fairly simple, you won't need to do much.
 Here are some examples:

     // 2.x setupApplication():
     var bf = new framework.ioc("model,controllers");
     setBeanFactory(bf);
-    // 3.0 - no configuration necessary
+    // 3.x - no configuration necessary
     // just remove those lines from setupApplication()

     // 2.x setupApplication():
     var bf = new framework.ioc("/model,/app/controllers");
     setBeanFactory(bf);
-    // 3.0 - remove those lines and add this config: variables.framework = {
+    // 3.x - remove those lines and add this config: variables.framework = {
         ...
         diLocations = "/model,/app/controllers",